zjengjie/inbot-utils/README.md

 - StrategyEvaluator: varargs and Optional based implementation of the strategy pattern
 - IOUtils: helper methods to quickly work with streams and readers in a responsible way
 - Math: a few methods that are missing from java.lang.Math that are useful
+- MdcContext to have a way of temporarily adding attributes to the logging MDC with cleanup.
+MdcContext implements Closeable so you can use `try...finally`

 This library requires Java 8.